alibaba/GraphScope/docs/analytical_engine/dev_and_test.md

 If you want to fully understand the analytcial engine, it is highly recommaned that you start from libgrape-lite.

-TODO: [figure]

 The code located in the `analytical_engine` directory functions like extensions to libgrape-lite, thereby making it full-fledged with the following enhancements:

 - K8s support to enable management by the GraphScope coordinator;
 - Many built-in algorithms, while libgrape-lite's only ships with 6 analytical algorithms in LDBC Graphalytics Benchmark;